igloo-project/igloo-doc/source/development/install-oomph.rst

 Click on the "+" button :

 * Choose the catalog Eclipse Projects
-* Browse file : choose the file git/owsi-oomph-project/owsi/fr.openwide.core.eclipse.project.setup
+* Browse file : choose the file git/owsi-oomph-project/fr.openwide.core.eclipse.project.setup (choose the other file if your project is not in the github group openwide-java or in the openwide gitlab)
 * Check the box corresponding to the file you just add, and click next

 In the window with required variables :